Last Updated: January 30, 2020 9:41AM

 When you think of epic stories, what comes to mind?

 “That’s the first thing you ask when you’re evaluating a story, typically,” says Kendall Davis, Senior Narrative Designer at Lionbridge Game Services (LGS).
-“But that’s a really interesting thing culturally—because it’s an individual aspiration, which is why we end up identifying with characters.
-But that sort of thing is not native to every culture, and it creates a really interesting problem to solve.”
+“That’s a really interesting thing culturally—because it’s an individual aspiration, which is why we end up identifying with characters.
+But that sort of experience is not native to every culture, and it creates a really interesting problem for the narrative game designer and video game publisher to solve.”